 The foundation of the program is a one-year sequence in the calculus of one and several variables.
-The Department's appreciation of the varying levels and abilities of entering students is reflected in the availability of two honors sequences at this level.
-For those who are ready and eager to explore the deeper theoretical underpinnings of the calculus, the department offers the sequence Math 4181H-4182H.
+The Department's appreciation of the varying levels and abilities of entering students is reflected in the availability of two honors sequences.
+For those who are ready and eager to explore the deeper theoretical underpinnings of the calculus, the department offers the sequence Math 4181H-4182H - Honors Analysis I & II.
 This enriched sequence, which is the most rigorous of the calculus options, is intended to stimulate the development of mathematical thinking.
 It is designed to challenge talented, highly motivated students who enter the University already familiar with differential and integral calculus, regardless of their chosen major area of study.
-The typical student has Advanced Placement Credit and has a Math ACT score $\geq 32$ , or a Math SAT score $\geq 700$ .
+The typical student has Advanced Placement Credit and has a Math ACT score > 32, or a Math SAT score > 700.

-For those who have demonstrated technical mastery of calculus and who would like deeper insights into some of the theory that makes it all work, the department offers the sequence Math 1181H-2182H.
+For those who have demonstrated technical mastery of calculus and who would like deeper insights into some of the theory that makes it all work, the department offers the sequence Math 1181H-2182H- Honors Calculus I & II.
 Students in this sequence will be exposed to proofs and held to higher standards of mathematical rigor than those in non-honors versions.
-Although not as rigorous as 4181H, both of these options assume mastery of differentiation of polynomial and trigonometric functions, and compress the typical three-semester calculus sequence into two semesters.
+Both of these sequences assume mastery of differentiation of polynomial and trigonometric functions, and compress the typical three-semester calculus sequence into two semesters.

-Students successfully completing either 2182H (3345 or 3345H recommended to be taken concurrently with it; permission is necessary) or 4182H and interested in an in-depth study of the mathematics which forms the mathematical heart-and-soul of chemistry, physics and engineering will want to enroll in the second year: Math 5520H, linear algebra and differential equations and Math 5522H complex analysis.
+Students successfully completing either Math 2182H (Math 3345/3345H recommended to be taken concurrently with it; permission is necessary) or Math 4182H and interested in an in-depth study of the mathematics which forms the mathematical heart-and-soul of chemistry, physics and engineering will want to enroll in their second year in: Math 5520H- Honors Linear Algebra & Differential Equations and Math 5522H- Honors Complex Analysis.
 While these courses are theory-and-proof oriented, they do not neglect the fundamental skills needed in scientific applications.

-Math 2182H or 4182H also prepares students to take a one-semester course in Combinatorics (Math 5529H).
-In addition, Math 5529H prepares students to take a one-semester course in Rigorous Probability (Math 5530H).
+The Math 2182H or Math 4182H courses also prepares students to take a one-semester course in Combinatorics -Math 5529H.
+In addition, Math 5529H prepares students to take a one-semester course in Rigorous Probability -Math 5530H.

-Successful completion of 5520H qualifies a student for either a semester course in differential geometry Math 5540H or a course in number theory Math 5576H.
+Successful completion of Math 5520H qualifies a student for either a semester course in differential geometry Math 5540H or a course in number theory Math 5576H.
 Math 5540H is a course on the geometry and topology of n-dimensional spaces and manifolds.
 This material is key to understanding the world of modern physics and is valuable for students pursuing advanced degrees in mathematics, physics and engineering.
-The other course, 5576H, presents the Queen of Mathematics - Number Theory - in its historical development stressing the mutually perpetuating bridges between number theory and algebra, geometry and analysis.
-Math 5529H and 5530H alternate with Math 5576H and 5540H every academic year.
+The other course, Math 5576H, presents the Queen of Mathematics - Number Theory, in its historical development stressing the mutually perpetuating bridges between number theory and algebra, geometry and analysis.
+Math 5529H and Math 5530H alternate with Math 5576H and Math 5540H every academic year.

-Finally, 5520H prepares students for a two-semester sequence in abstract algebra Math 5590H-5591H.
+Finally, Math 5520H prepares students for a two-semester sequence in abstract algebra Math 5590H-5591H.
 This is a sequence in algebraic theory covering the major structures of groups, rings and fields.
 This background is a prerequisite to advanced study in mathematics and also provides an understanding of the mathematical language of symmetry and invariants essential to chemistry, quantum physics and electrical engineering.
 It also provides the context for exploring coding theory, modern electrical engineering and the world of computer and information science.